Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

-In this case, the existence of a unique strong solution is more complicated than the case when $a=0$.
-Since there is no relevant interpretation for the moment dual of $Z$ and we are interested on the long term behaviour of the latter, which can be studied via a coupling argument and not using moment duality, we do not prove the previous claim.
-Moreover determining the invariant distribution of $Z$ (whenever it exist) in terms of the probability of fixation at -1 or 1 seems also more complicated.
+We point out that in this case there is also a moment duality relationship between a branching process with interactions and a jump-diffusion similar to (\ref{eq:dualnaintro}).
+In this case, the existence of a unique strong solution is more complicated than the case $a=0$.
+We will not prove this claim, since in this case there is no relevant interpretation for the moment dual of $Z$ and we can study its long term behaviour via a coupling argument.
+Moreover determining the invariant distribution of $Z$ (whenever it exist) in terms of the probability of fixation at, for example, $-1$ and $1$ seems more involved.

 Finally, our last result provide a detailed description of the long term behaviour of $Z$ in the case when $a>0$.
 As it was claimed before, the behaviour of $Z$ is more involved than the case with no annihilation.